fourseveneight/fourseveneight/readme.md

 # FourSevenEight is a website for sharing news, primarily in the tech industry

-1. It is meant to provide high quality, factual articles about technology, finance, and science
+1. It is meant to provide high quality, factual posts about technology, finance, and science
 2. It is meant to be an open forum for discussing these subjects

 ## Usage of my code: